Congressional District # 01

 Site ResponsibilityThis site is being addressed through federal, state, local, and potentially responsible parties' actions.

 Threats and ContaminantsGroundwater under the site contains volatile organic compounds that are petroleum-related.
 Currently, no residents are obtaining drinking water from contaminated groundwater.
 However, people could be exposed to hazardous chemicals through accidental ingestion of or direct contact with groundwater.
 Wetlands, located eight miles from the site, may also be threatened.

 From 1979 to 1984, 14 wells that showed traces of contamination were replaced by the state and local residents.
 EPA's investigation, completed in early 1991, determined that the source of contamination was from leaking underground storage tanks.
 Based on these findings, the cleanup of this site was turned over to EPA's Underground Storage Tank (UST) program.
-As of late 1995, under the UST program, five underground storage tanks and piping were removed from the site.
+Under the UST program, five underground storage tanks and associated piping were removed from the site by late 1995.

 EPA deleted the site from the NPL on January 1, 1996.

 On October 3, 2001, an inspection of the facility was conducted by the Michigan Department of Environmental Quallity (MDEQ) and was certified as being in compliance with the Underground Storage Tank requirements in Michigan.
 In September 2003, a Preliminary Close Out Report was completed for the site indicating that EPA and MDEQ had completed all construction activities at the site.
 This project is now considered an Open Leaking Underground Storage Tank site and is being addressed by the Cadillac District Office of MDEQ.
 In 2006, a Long-Term Human Health Protection evaluation was performed and it was determined that long-term human health protection had been achieved at the site.

 ContactsRemedial Project Manager, U.S. EPA

 Community Involvement Coordinator, U.S. EPA